50417/phd/README.md

 ```

 Please note that this list of packages is for Ubuntu 18.04.
 On older
-distributions some of the packages may not exist.
+distributions, some of the packages may not exist.
 For example, Ubuntu
 distributions prior to 16.10 require a custom PPA to provide the `python3.6`
 package.